pedrodude/martial-paper/README.md

 The theme was inspired by the right-angle and the default colours by Starry Night Over the Rhone.

-A live site using this theme: [socratic.space](http://socratic.space)
+~~A live site using this theme: [socratic.space](http://socratic.space)~~  Nope, it's totally gone.
+All that you have to go on is a single screenshot and a sense of adventure.
+Plunge forth, valiant one!

 ## Screenshot